macitege/color-sets-client/README.md

 ### Unsolved but should be Solved
 - Editing should be more meaningful to somebody who doesn't know about RGB.
-- User should be able to undo or redo between generated but not saved colors in the main page.
+- The user should be able to undo or redo between generated but not saved colors in the main page.
 - Freezing/locking some colors and generating the rest should be available.
-- User should be able to extract a file containing the information about the chosen palette from the library.
+- The user should be able to extract a file containing the information about the chosen palette from the library.

 ### Initial Project